curl/everything-curl/usingcurl-verbose.md

-If we use an HTTPS:// URL instead of an HTTP one, there will also be a whole bunch of lines explaining how curl uses CA certs to verify the server's certificate and some details from the server's certificate etc. Including which ciphers were selected and more TLS details.
+If we use an HTTPS:// URL instead of an HTTP one, there will also be a whole bunch of lines explaining how curl uses CA certs to verify the server's certificate and some details from the server's certificate, etc. Including which ciphers were selected and more TLS details.

 In addition to the added information given from curl internals, the -v verbose